A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Introduction

+However, two notable features common to the averaging problem approach are the following: (1) the form of the solution must be specified in advance, and (2) it seems difficult to systematically address problems more complex than the one-sided case.
+To the best of our knowledge, when the problem is not one-sided, no general constructive method for solving the averaging problem is known.
+Indeed, cases where the solution can be identified as one-sided are rather limited, while in practice the more interesting problems are often two-sided or beyond.
+Moreover, although the aforementioned approaches have the advantage of being applicable to general \lev processes, it should be noted that explicit solutions are typically not available because the value function obtained by the authors' method is represented as a function of the running minimum of the process, which is often not known explicitly.

+In comparison with the literature, here is our contribution: motivated by this open question, we establish a systematic approach that does \textit{not require the prior specification of the solution form}, thereby avoiding the need for a guess-and-verify procedure.
+While our focus on spectrally negative \lev processes may entail some loss of generality, we present a powerful and constructive method applicable to a broad class of reward functions, covering one-sided, two-sided, and multiple mixed cases.
+This is particularly helpful in cases such as Section~\ref{subsection:twosided}, where the conventional guess-and-verify method becomes intractable.
+We provide in Section~\ref{subsec:general} a procedure to solve the problem for reward functions of general form, with which readers can tackle their own problems with ease.
+Moreover, it is worth noting that within our framework, fluctuation identities are not the primary analytical tool; instead, they play a secondary role when deriving explicit solutions in specific examples.

-Our method is grounded in a potential-theoretic approach.
-The use of the potential theory has been explored in some studies.
-One of the earliest contributions in this direction is \cite{salminen1985}, who characterized the solution to the optimal stopping problem for one-dimensional diffusion processes using the Martin representation of the value function.
-More recently, this line of methodology has been extended to multi-dimensional diffusions.
-For example, \cite{christensen2018multidimensional}, and \cite{christensen2019optimal} derived integral equations examining the stopping region through the Martin boundary theory.
+A key element enabling our approach is effective use of potential-theoretic techniques.
+Duality and the Riesz representation are used in Section \ref{sec:martin}, and the results in this section are applied in Section \ref{sec:necessary} for identifying necessary conditions and in Section \ref{sec:sufficient} for verifying whether a candidate value function is excessive.
+The maximum principle is used in Section \ref{sec:sufficient} to verify whether a candidate value function is a majorant of the reward function.
+It should be noted that the application of potential theory to optimal stopping problems has been explored in several studies.
+One of the earliest contributions in this direction is \cite{salminen1985}, which characterized the solution to the optimal stopping problem for one-dimensional diffusion using the Martin representation of the value function.
+As discussed above, \cite{mordecki2007optimal} and \cite{christensen2013optimal} are significant works in this line for \lev processes.
+More recently, this methodology has been extended to multi-dimensional diffusions.
+For example, \cite{christensen2018multidimensional} and \cite{christensen2019optimal} derived integral equations examining the stopping region through the Martin boundary theory.

-While those studies focus on representing the value function itself, our work considers an extended Riesz decomposition, allowing us to derive an integral representation not only for the value function but also for general expected reward functions (see Section \ref{sec:martin}).
-Thanks to this decomposition we are able to identify necessary conditions that the solution must satisfy even in the presence of negative \lev jumps (see Section \ref{sec:necessary}).